PharmaLedger-IMI/epi-mobileapp-test-automation/README.md

 Config file can be edited according to your Requirement as follows:

-1)setup the blockchain value in patients settings wallet.
+1)setup the blockchain network value in patients settings wallet.
 2)setup all the required fields that can be edited according to requirement of the project.